 The Black Hills’ fertile soil and mild summer season creates the perfect climate for growing the grapes and various fruits that go into the region’s locally sourced wine.
 Stop by these Black Hills vineyards and tasting rooms to sample some of South Dakota’s finest vino.

-The journey through the Black Hills vineyards starts at Belle Joli’ Winery.
+The journey through the Black Hills vineyards starts at Belle Joli’ Winery in Sturgis.
 Owners Matthew and Choi Jackson met at California State University, where they were studying to become sommeliers.
 Yet despite being educated in the heart of California’s wine country, the pair was inspired to plant their roots in the Black Hills, thanks to the area’s unique beauty and local lore.

-Over the past decade and a half, Belle Joli’s wide variety of wines has been met with critical acclaim at local and national competitions.
+Since 2000, Belle Joli’s wide variety of wines has been met with critical acclaim at local and national competitions.
 At the winery’s Deadwood tasting room, you can enjoy the view from the patio as you take in the aroma and flavor of the Black Hills captured in their wines.
-Or, if you prefer something a bit bubblier – visit Belle Joli’s brand-new, state-of-the-art sparkling house in Sturgis.
+Or, if you prefer something a bit bubblier – visit Belle Joli’s state-of-the-art sparkling house in Sturgis.
 Here, fine sparkling wines pair perfectly with the view of the five-acre vineyard right out back.

 To uncork in a more urban setting, hop on I-90 and head south towards Rapid City to the center of historic downtown, where Firehouse Wine Cellars and its sister establishment, Firehouse Brewing Co., inhabit the one-time home of the Rapid City Fire Department.
 The century-old building’s exposed brick creates a vintage ambience perfect for sampling house blends and brews while socializing with friends.
 Or, if you’re in the mood for more than just drinks, the brewpub and wine cellar’s kitchen will fix you one of their delicious, locally inspired favorites, such as the buffalo burger or their jaw-dropping gumbo.

 From Firehouse, traveling southbound on Highway 16, the plains outside Rapid City give way to the rolling hills and ponderosa pines of the Black Hills National Forest.
 Here you’ll find a small clustering of vineyards whose award-winning wines are enjoyed across the country.
-The first of which is Prairie Berry Winery & Kitchen.
+The first of which is Prairie Berry Winery in Hill City.
 This family-owned winery rests practically in the shadow of Mount Rushmore National Memorial and Crazy Horse Memorial, just off Highway 16.
-You can also find their fine flavors in Sioux Falls at Prairie Berry East Bank.
+You can also find their fine flavors in Sioux Falls at Miner Brewing Company & Prairie Berry Winery Taproom.

 You don’t have to travel far to find the next stop on our trek.
-Naked Winery, also in Hill City and Custer, provides a lighthearted, albeit slightly edgier take on the wine-tasting experience.
+Naked Winery, also in Hill City, provides a lighthearted, albeit slightly edgier take on the wine-tasting experience.
 The folks here take pride in creating a down-to-earth, no-frills environment where people can enjoy great vino and even better company.

 Despite the smirking, borderline-risqué names of some of their wines – “Fifty Shades of Red” and “Booty Call Blush” for example – they welcome patrons of all ages at their family-friendly tasting rooms.
 In addition to their wide selection of wines, Naked offers ice cream tastings for kids and a rotating selection of 36 craft beers for those who prefer hops to grapes.